ai2cm/fv3gfs-fortran/README.md

 Create or download an fv3config yaml configuration.
 Edit the configuration as needed.
 Examples of such configurations are included in the tests under `tests/pytest/config`.

-Once you have a configuration file, e.g. `example/config.yml`, you can write a run directory in python using:
+Once you have a configuration file, e.g. `example/config.yml`, you can write a run directory as follows:

+    write_run_directory example/config.yml rundirectory

+The python API equivalent of this is
 ```python3
 import fv3config
 import yaml